rafalp/Misago/docs/db/models.md

 So I've decided to create simple ORM that addresses those 99% of cases and lets me fall-back to raw queries or SQL Alchemy expressions for remaining 1% so I can be merry on my mission to implement internet forum software and not universal async ORM for Python alike to SQL Alchemy or Django.

 Once async ORMs mature, I will be happy to re-investigate them and set on work to move Misago from custom solution to one of those.
-But as of mid 2022 we are still not there yet.
+But as of mid 2022 we are not there yet.